elarcoiris/nest-card/README.md

 ## Description

-A Nest.js Typescript service that generates Apple Wallet and GPay loyalty/store cards, with a one time use pin number.
+A NestJS Typescript service that generates Apple Wallet and GPay loyalty/store cards, including a one time use pin number.

 ## Installation